-Round 1: NHATS included items from the National Long-Term Care Survey (NLTCS) screener (LS).
-This module provides a means to cross-walk between NLTCS disability prevalence estimates and estimates based on NHATS.
+National Long-Term Care Survey (NLTCS) screener (LS; R1).
+All respondents were offered this module, which provides a means to cross-walk between NLTCS disability prevalence estimates and estimates based on NHATS.
 The source of the NLTCS items is the 2004 NLTCS Screener.

-Round 2: Three modules were assigned to a randomly selected one-third of the sample.
+Modules in subsequent rounds were assigned to a randomly selected one-third of the sample at each round.
 These modules were submitted by external investigators and selected through a review process that considered relevance to core NHATS aims and other criteria.

-American Community Survey Disability Questions (AD): These items are being used in many federal surveys to identify persons with disabilities.
+American Community Survey Disability Questions (AD; R2): These items are being used in many federal surveys to identify persons with disabilities.
 They are included as a means of providing a cross-walk between disability estimates based on these items and estimates based on NHATS.